Manhattan. February 14, 1984. Valentine’s Day.

 “Bob Dylan is the father of my country”

 “For me, my education was those records.
 That was it.
 There’s more to life than what you see around.
 And that was something that they couldn’t teach me in school.
-You couldn’t learn it from people you were hanging with out on the street or anything.
-You know, just, that was the most important lesson of my life,” said Springsteen.
+You couldn’t learn it from people you were hanging with out on the street or anything,” said Springsteen.

-Music gave Bruce Springsteen an identity, stating it was something that “provided me with a community, filled with people, and brothers and sisters who I didn’t know, but who I knew were out there.
-We had this enormous thing in common, this ‘thing’ that initially felt like a secret…a home where my spirit could wander… Music gave me something.
-I was running through a maze.
-It was never just a hobby.
-It was a reason to live.”
+Music gave Bruce Springsteen an identity.
+He described it as something that “provided me with a community, filled with people, and brothers and sisters who I didn’t know, but who I knew were out there.
+We had this enormous thing in common, this ‘thing’ that initially felt like a secret… a home where my spirit could wander… Music gave me something.
+I was running through a maze… It was a reason to live.”

 “Five months later, I’d beaten my Western Auto special half to death.
 My fingers were strong and callused.
 My fingertips were as hard as an armadillo’s shell.
 I was ready to move up.
 I had to go electric.
 I explained to my mother that to get in a band, to make a buck, to get anywhere, I needed an electric guitar.
 Once again, that would cost money we didn’t have.
 Eighteen dollars wasn’t going to cut it this time,” said Springsteen.
 “If I’d sell the pool table, she’d try to come up with the balance for an electric guitar I’d spotted in the window of Caiazzo’s Music Store on Center Street.
 The price was sixty-nine dollars and it came complete with a small amplifier.
 It was the cheapest they had but it was a start.”